dipsannn/OSSP_Tsion_Melese/README.md

 # OSSP_Tsion_Melese
-Installation of operating system IOS and Implementation of system call sigaction()
+Installation of operating system IOS, and Implementation of system call sigaction()